Mahamadou Issoufou: Presidency (2011–2021)

-Issoufou won the January–March 2011 presidential election in a second round of voting against MNSD candidate Seyni Oumarou and was inaugurated as President on 7 April 2011, succeeding Salou Djibo, the Chairman of the Supreme Council for the Restoration of Democracy.
+Issoufou won the January–March 2011 presidential election in a second round of voting against MNSD candidate Seyni Oumarou and was inaugurated as president on 7 April 2011, succeeding Salou Djibo, the Chairman of the Supreme Council for the Restoration of Democracy.
 He named Brigi Rafini as Prime Minister.

 In July 2011, a planned assassination of Issoufou was allegedly uncovered.
 A major, lieutenant, and three other soldiers in Niger's military were arrested.

 On 7 November 2015, the PNDS designated Issoufou as its candidate for the 2016 presidential election.
 In February 2016 Issoufou won 48% of the votes in the first round of the elections.
 As no candidate obtained a majority a second round was needed.
 A coalition of opposition parties boycotted the second round, saying that Issoufou had become increasingly authoritarian.
 Issoufou subsequently won with 92.5% of the votes.
 He has been described by The Economist as "a staunch ally of the West".

+In 2020 he announced that he would not run for a third term in the 2020–21 Nigerien general election.

+On 31 March 2021, two days before Issoufou's term was to expire, his government thwarted a coup attempt by dissident military officers believed to have been plotting to prevent the inauguration of his successor, Mohamed Bazoum.

+Post-presidency

+Following Bazoum's removal and detention during the 2023 Nigerien coup d'état in July, Issoufou was reportedly involved in negotiations for his release.
+He later reiterated his call for Bazoum's release and restoration to office during the subsequent 2023 Nigerien crisis in August.
+His son, Bazoum's oil minister Mahamane Sani Mahamadou was among several officials arrested by the military junta formed after the coup.